YuAo/LogDispatcher.Swift/README.md

 LogDispatcher is a simple demonstration of how we can use [method overloading](http://en.wikipedia.org/wiki/Method_overloading) to override a swift library function `println(_:)` , giving it an opportunity to be more powerful and useful.

-With LogDispatcher, you can create some `LogProcessingModule`s, when you call `println(_:)` to print/log something, LogDispatcher will walk through a list of registered log processing modules, choose the proper one, and use it to do some additional processing for the log.
+__With LogDispatcher, you can create `LogProcessingModule`s.__

+When you call `println(_:)` to print/log something, LogDispatcher will walk through a list of registered log processing modules, choose the proper one, and use it to do some additional processing for the log.

-For instance, you can have a log processing module that automaically adds a :warning: sign before the warning log, and a log processing module that automaically report the error.
+For instance, you can have a log processing module that automaically adds a :warning: sign before the warning log, and a log processing module that automaically report the error, etc.

-##Examples
+__LogDispather is totally transparent.__

+Even if your code is included in a target that do not have LogDispatcher, it will compile and all the `println(_:)` will become normal `println(_:)`.
+You do not need to change a single line of code.

+##Usage and Examples

 The overloaded `println(_:)` takes a dictionary parameter.